-[October 14, 2019 is the appearance day of Śrī Śrīmad Bhakti Gaurava Vaikhānasa Gosvāmī Mahārāja in Vṛndāvana, India.
+[January 25, 2020 is the disappearance day of Śrī Śrīmad Bhakti Gaurava Vaikhānasa Gosvāmī Mahārāja in Vṛndāvana, India.
 The following is an article about his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 EXCEPTIONALLY BRILLIANT FROM CHILDHOOD